Ledvuk/Digital-electronics-1/Labs/04-segment/README.md

 2. VHDL code:

 ```
-showed in the top.vhd above
+shown in the top.vhd above
 ```

 3. simulation screenshot: